sammyl4231/sep11-freedom-project/blog/entry05.md

 ### Skills

 Two skills I developed are collaboration, growth mindset, and embracing failure.
 I ask my peers and teacher for help when something goes wrong and how they can help me.
+I had bugs in my code and it wouldn't work how I wanted them to.
+So I consider asking on slack.
 I won't let my mistakes slow me down or make me give up in this project.
 I will also work on working on this project in a timely manner.